dunst-project/dunst/README.md

 pause dunst.
 All notifications will be saved for you to catch up later.

+Additionally, you can set a numeric pause level, which allows you to pause dunst selectively for some notifications, where more urgent notifications get through, but less urgent stay paused.

 ## 🕘 History

 Catch an unread notification disappearing from the corner of your eye?
 Just tap